Robotic camera control

-- Joystick, joint and camera support are autoclavable.
-The SOLOASSIST itself is covered by a sterile single- use drape.
+- Joystick, universal joint, endoscope clamp and tension sleeve are autoclavable.
+The SOLOASSIST itself is covered by a sterile single-use sterile cover.

 - With minimally invasive procedures, surgeons can work with both hands.
-Logically, the SOLOASSIST is controlled via a joystick positioned on the instrument.
+Logically, the SOLOASSIST is controlled via a joystick positioned on the instrument or voice.